Voyager near Solar System's edge

 "When Voyager was launched, the space age itself was only 20 years old, so there was no basis to know that spacecraft could last so long," he told BBC News.

-"We had no idea how far we would have to travel to get outside the Solar System.
+"We had no idea how far we would have to travel to get outside.
 We now know that in roughly five years, we should be outside for the first time."

 Dr Stone was speaking here at the American Geophysical Union (AGU) Fall Meeting, the largest gathering of Earth and planetary scientists in the world.Particle bubble